 Sometimes it feels as though life is a giant to-do list.
-And while I’m all for having lists, setting targets and creating goals, on more than one occasion I’ve felt as though from the moment I wake up, until the moment I go to sleep, it’s all about checking boxes.
+And while I’m all for having lists, setting targets and creating goals, on more than one occasion I’ve felt as though from the moment I’ve woken up, until the moment I’ve gone to sleep, it’s all been about checking boxes.

 There is a solution to this however: that magical word self-care.
 Bringing self-care into your life is one way of resetting the stress, focusing on you as a person not a list, and toning down that frustration that can at times be simmering underneath everything you do.

 However not all self-care is created equal when you’re a busy woman.
 How many of us have time, for example, to spend an hour in the morning reading motivational books, practicing yoga and meditation, and journaling?

 In order to make self-care a part of our busy lives we need to do two things.
 One- use what we already do and add a self-care element, and two, use the margins of our time and incorporate self-care into those.

 Using that framework, below are ways in which self-care for busy women can work, broken down into the key parts of the day.

 Note: this post contains affiliate links, which means I’ll be compensated if you buy something after clicking through them.
 Read my disclosure policy for more info.

 Practice shower meditation.

 Most of us have a morning shower, so this is an example of adding a self-care element to something you’re doing already.
 This idea is on Pinterest, but unfortunately I can’t reference the site as when you click on it, it takes you to either a yoga school or a site selling meditation chairs.
 But it works like this: As you are in the shower, imagine that as you wash your hair and your body, you’re washing away the stress and negativity you’re currently feeling.
 Enjoy the feeling of the water on your skin.
 Really massage your scalp, the way hairdressers do.
 Look at the water swirling down the plughole and see all your problems going with it.